ChromuSx/Alexa-BT-Announce-Stop/README.md

 2. **Create a new task:**
    - In the right panel, click on "Create Basic Task".
    - Give the task a name, e.g., "Keep Alexa Connection".

+3. **Configure the schedule:**
+   - Go to the "Triggers" tab and create a new one.
-   - Choose "When I log on" as the trigger.
+   - Choose "When I log on".
+   - Set it to repeat every 9 minutes (you can write it in the select box) and the duration to "Indefinitely".

+3. **Configure the action:**
+   - Go to the "Actions" tab and create a new one.
    - Select "Start a program" as the action.

-3. **Configure the action:**
    - In the "Program/script" field, enter `powershell`.
    - In the "Add arguments" field, enter the following script: